krb5/krb5/doc/rst_source/krb_admins/admin_commands/k5srvutil.rst

     name.

 **change**
-    Changes all the keys in the keytab to new randomly-generated keys, updating the keys in the Kerberos server's database to match by using the kadmin protocol.
+    Uses the kadmin protocol to update the keys in the Kerberos database to new randomly-generated keys, and updates the keys in the keytab to match.
 If a key's version number doesn't match the version number stored in the Kerberos server's database, then the operation will fail.
-The old keys are retained so that existing tickets continue to work.
-If the **-i** flag is given, k5srvutil will prompt for yes or no before changing each key.
-If the **-k** option is used, the old and new keys will be displayed.
+Old keys are retained in the keytab so that existing tickets continue to work.
+If the **-i** flag is given, k5srvutil will prompt for confirmation before changing each key.
+    If the **-k** option is given, the old and new keys will be displayed.

 **delold**
     Deletes keys that are not the most recent version from the keytab.
-    This operation should be used some time after a change operation to remove old keys.
-If the **-i** flag is used, then the program prompts the user whether the old keys associated with each principal should be removed.
+    This operation should be used some time after a change operation to remove old keys, after existing tickets issued for the service have expired.
+If the **-i** flag is given, then k5srvutil will prompt for confirmation for each principal.

 **delete**
     Deletes particular keys in the keytab, interactively prompting for each key.

-In all cases, the default file used is ``/etc/krb5.keytab`` file unless this is overridden by the **-f** option.
+In all cases, the default keytab is used unless this is overridden by the **-f** option.

 k5srvutil uses the :ref:`kadmin(1)` program to edit the keytab in place.
-However, old keys are retained, so they are available in case of failure.

 SEE ALSO